openbakery/gradle-xcodePlugin/Documentation/Parameters.md

 #### Optional parameters

+* entitlementsFile - With this parameter a entitlments file can be specified that is used for codesigning.
+If empty then the entitlemnts that is embedded in the provisioning file is extracted and used.

+  default value: empty

 * identity - the signing identity e.g. 'iPhone Developer: Rene Piringer (AASDF1234)'.
 This parameter is **optional** and only needed if you have more then one identity in the keychain.
 This is only the case if the _keychain_ parameter is set, and the keychain is not created during the build process.

 	default value: empty